 Marconi-Sykes Magnetophone, Serial Number 271376, made by Marconi's Wireless Telegraphy Company Limited, probably Chelmsford, Essex, England, 1923.
 Very early moving coil microphone, DC energised.
 Uses the large flat coil as the diaphragm.
-Used at Savoy Hill, mounted in the 'Meat Safe' microphone stand.
-This example missing the coil.
+Used at the BBC's early studio at Savoy Hill.
+This example is missing the coil.

 - Object Number: